List of Y: The Last Man story arcs: "Tragicomic" (issue #54)

-The Fish & Bicycle Troupe have turned to filmmaking in an attempt to reach more people than they could touring their stage production.
-When that effort fails, Cayce realizes that there's one very popular, cheap to produce method of communication they haven't tried....comic books!
+The Fish & Bicycle Troupe has turned to filmmaking in an attempt to reach more people than they could by touring their stage production.
+When that effort fails, Cayce realizes that there's one very popular, cheap to produce method of communication they haven't tried...comic books!

 "Whys and Wherefores" (issues #55–59)

 Yorick and Agent 355 race toward Paris to find Beth, while the group of women protecting the daughter Yorick never even knew he sired continues to flee the Israeli soldiers led by Alter.
-Yorick finds Beth and they make love, but then she confesses that she was about to dump him pre-Plague before seeing how he changed and what he did to find her.
+Yorick finds Beth, and they make love, but then she confesses that she was about to dump him pre-Plague before seeing how he changed and what he did to find her.
 355 sells her gun for a dress and doesn't seem to see Alter's spy following her.
-Yorick leaves to go get some air and while he is gone, Second Beth and Beth, Jr. with Hero meet First Beth.
+Yorick leaves to get some air, and while he is gone, Second Beth and Beth, Jr., with Hero, meet First Beth.

-The three Beths and Hero are captured by Alter's group.
-Yorick goes to 355 and admits that the only reason he went on living the past few years was because he loved her, and was the only person he wanted to be with.
-He even admits to seeing her in an Aphrodite-like pose when 711 nearly drowned him.
+Alter's group captures the three Beths and Hero.
+Yorick goes to 355 and admits that the only reason he went on living the past few years was because he loved her and was the only person he wanted to be with.
+He even admits seeing her in an Aphrodite-like pose when 711 nearly drowned him.
 They decide to give a shot to their relationship, but just as 355 whispers her real name into Yorick's ear, she is shot dead by Alter, leaving Yorick completely devastated.

 Hero and the Beths are rescued by Ciba Weber and Natalya.
 Yorick fights with Alter, who claims that 355's group, the Culper Ring, was responsible for the deaths of all the other men.
 She says they created a chemical agent designed to prevent women from conceiving male children and introduced it in China, which they thought was a threat.
 However, something went wrong, and the chemical agent instead killed males of all ages.
-Yorick doesn't believe her, and realizes that Alter wants to die, and has been trying to get him, the last man, to kill her.
+Yorick doesn't believe her and realizes that Alter wants to die and has been trying to get him, the last man, to kill her.
 He refuses to do so and gives her to her troops, who leave Paris.
 In the end, Hero and the Beths are reunited with a devastated Yorick and find out about 355's death.